How to maintain cybersecurity across all your devices

 New vulnerabilities are continuously being discovered.
 While most are non-critical, occasionally a critical vulnerability is discovered.
 A camera, like any other software-based device, needs to be patched to prevent adversaries exploiting known vulnerabilities.
 It’s important that network administrators stay on top of these threats by staying up-to-date with new developments and following industry best practice.
 Responsible manufacturers will release firmware to counter known vulnerabilities and engage in an open conversation about cybersecurity to improve knowledge amongst their customers.

 It is essential to always update quickly once this firmware becomes available, as attackers may try to exploit any vulnerabilities that have been discovered.
-As important, rapid deployment of new firmware boosts operational capabilities and removes bottlenecks related to manually rolling out new release upgrades.
 Patching firmware in a system that is operational could introduce unexpected behavioral issues.
-It is recommended to use LTS (Long-Term-Support) firmware for security patching.
-These firmware versions will only include bug fixes and security patches.
+Where this is a concern, it is recommended to use LTS (Long-Term-Support) firmware for security patching – versions that only include bug fixes and security patches, rather than versions with all new features and functionality.

 Once again, the larger the network the more effort it will take to update all your devices.
 Axis field tests revealed that on a network of 200 cameras, upgrading the firmware using a manual web interface would take 1000 minutes compared to just 10 using device management software.
 In addition to the time saved, automatic notifications of new patch releases help ensure that the software is updated promptly – minimizing your network’s exposure to attack.